apiks/ZeroTsu/README.md

 <br/>

-If you have discovered any bugs or have questions, please message Apiks or raise an issue If you use the BOT successfuly, please also let Apiks know
+If you have discovered any bugs or have questions, please message Apiks or raise an issue.

+If you use the BOT successfuly, please also let Apiks know